shruti-shrz/Issue-Catcher/README.md

 * Another thread in the backend simultaneously runs a search for issues having some of the same code the input issue has, and these are also given a similairty score.
 * Finally top 5 issues' URLs are returned and displayed for user.
 * These issues and their similar issues are stored in a **MongoDB** Atlas database, so if some input issue is already there in the DB, the links are directly returned from DB.
-* There is a feature, which scraps other issues in the current repository user is in, in the background and fills up the DB with issues and their similar ones, so as to speed up response next time.
-To see how this works, kindly uncomment the appropriate code in ```backend.py```
 * There is also an /admin route which takes GET requests and updates the issues in DB if the last update has been more than 15 days back.